 Dr. Mark J. Dannenbaum is a fellowship-trained neurosurgeon with expertise in vascular and endovascular surgery.
 He specializes in cerebrovascular and neuroendovascular surgery, retinoblastoma, skull base neurosurgery and cerebrovascular open micro-neurosurgery.

-Dr. Dannenbaum received his medical degree from UTHealth Medical School and completed his neurosurgery residency at the Baylor College of Medicine.
+Dr. Dannenbaum received his medical degree from McGovern Medical School at UTHealth and completed his neurosurgery residency at the Baylor College of Medicine.
 After receiving his neurosurgery fellowship training at Harvard Medical School, he completed a second fellowship in vascular and endovascular neurosurgery at Emory University School of Medicine in Atlanta.
 He is a member of the Congress of Neurological Surgeons and the American Association of Neurological Surgeons.

 Prior to joining Mischer Neuroscience Associates, Dr. Dannenbaum served as a clinical instructor and senior associate for the department of Neurosurgery at Emory University School of Medicine.
 He has presented research at several national conferences, and among the journals in which his work has been published are the Journal of Neurosurgery and Neurosurgery.